Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/slippery-slopes/rules/_index.md

 You receive the three guessing sliders from the previous player.
 Now ...

-* Draw a random word card.
+* Draw a random word card and secretly pick 1 word from it.
 * Place one of the guessing sliders on top of the action slider, replacing it.
 * Draw a new guessing slider from any of the piles.